Oh Carole: Admits Russia Claims Untrue, Agrees to Pay Banks's Costs

 She has not stopped milking the crowdfunding mugs yet, Carole has learnt there are plenty of gullible idiots who still want to believe her fairy tales.
 She intends to continue battling Banks by trying to mitigate her costs with the argument that, despite there being no truth to the allegations, she has being making around the world to much acclaim, they were made in the public interest.
 So she will run up her crowdfunded legal bill to argue that her disinformation was in the public interest.
 Guido admires the novelty of that argument.

-She has tried to portray this legal case as some kind of freedom of the press battle, it wasn’t.
+Cadwalladr has tried to portray this legal case as some kind of freedom of the press battle, it wasn’t.
 She has for years made unchallenged allegations, which were motivated out of political malice.
 Finally she has had to admit they were untrue.
-A lucrative journalistic hoax…
+A lucrative, prize winning, journalistic hoax…